Juankkar/Tortugas_La_Tahonilla/README.md

 ## <strong>Undergraduate thesis (Trabajo de Fin de Grado *TFG* in spanish) by *Juan Carlos García Estupiñán*.
 My supervisors were Carlos Pérez González and José Alberto Delgado Bello.</strong>

-### <em> Data provided by the Centro de Recuperación de Fauna Silvestre la Tahonilla, Tenerife island</em>.
+### <em> Data provided by the Centro de Recuperación de Fauna Silvestre la Tahonilla, in Tenerife</em>.

-My intention with this repository is to share the results from this thesis, and the code in the R scripts that i have develop.
+My intention with this repository is to share the results from this thesis, and the code in the R scripts that i have developed.

 ## [Code used](code):